KDE/digikam-doc/setup_application/miscs_settings.rst

 This section allows to tune special low level configurations used by application.
 Only change these settings if you know what you do.

     - **Use high DPI scaling from the screen factor**: with this option application will scale coordinates in device independent maneer according to display scale factors provided by the operating system.
+It scales the graphical interface elements (buttons, text, etc.) with the Desktop settings.
+The digiKam graphical interface elements are therefore displayed larger by this factor and are therefore theoretically just as large as the graphical interface elements of the system.

     - **Use pixmaps with high DPI resolution**: with this option, pixmaps sizes used internally by application will have a device-independent layout geometry.
-To use in multi-screen context when resolutions are not the same.
+It activates high-resolution icons, otherwise the elements in digiKam would look very blurry under high resolutions.
+ALso, it's recommended to use this option in multi-screen context when resolutions are not the same.

     - **Disable hardware acceleration OpenCL**: this option will disable GPU accelerations, especially with faces management.

     - **Enable internal debug logging**: this options will turn one the debug trace on the console used to investiguate dysfunctions.

     - **Download Face Engine Data**: With this button you can load face engine deep-learning model files if you pass this stage at first-run.

 .. figure:: images/setup_miscs_system.webp